-Digitizing your media is the best way to preserve your old memories.
-But, before you get to scanning all those old photos and negatives, you need to prep first – and that starts with cleaning them.
+Digitizing your outdated photography media is the best way to preserve your old memories.
+But, before you get to scanning all those albums and piles of old photos and negatives, you need to prep first – and that starts with cleaning them up a bit.

 After all, you don’t want mold, fingerprints, debris and more being part of the transfer process.

 Compressed air is a great way to remove debris from cracks and keyboards, right?
 It’s also a pretty good option for loosening that dust and debris on your old negatives.
 Just be gentle.
 Film, especially old reels and strips, is pretty fragile.

 It sounds counterintuitive.
 Won’t alcohol damage your negatives?
 Well, not if you use the right kind, the right way.
 Using 98% isopropyl alcohol is what’s recommended because it dries fast and won’t leave any streaks, spots or stains after application.
 If you skimp and try using alcohol with a lower percentage, you might end up with more streaks, spots and stains than you started with.

 Worse yet, if any remaining water comes into contact with the film, it could negatively react (a pun for the win) with the emulsion on the film and cause the image to smudge and distort.